 For help creating graphs, try this website:

-- Shaking Up Some Energy Kit (1).
-Includes:
+- Shaking Up Some Energy Kit, available from our partner

 - 30 AWG magnet wire (1 spool containing 783 feet)